the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 Access Control: Used to access an attached entryway.
-When this action is performed the current time and date are recorded in the Scoutâs Memory.
+When this action is performed the current time and date are recorded in the Scout's Memory.
 This information is sent to the InfiniTime software when the Scout is polled, where the information is entered into the Timecard Activity Table.